Imperial Hotel, Tokyo: Notable events

-Planned demolition
+Redevelopment for fourth incarnation of hotel

-In March 2021, it was reported that the Imperial Hotel's owners, real estate company Mitsui Fudosan, will soon close the hotel and demolish the existing buildings.
+In March 2021, it was reported that the Imperial Hotel's owners, real estate company Mitsui Fudosan, would close the hotel and demolish the existing buildings.
 The structures will be cleared, along with neighboring buildings, for construction of a new $2 billion development, which will be integrated with the adjacent Hibiya Park by a bridge covering the six-lane road that separates them.
-A high-rise tower annex to the hotel is expected to open first, in 2030.
-The new fourth Imperial Hotel itself, however, is not expected to be completed and reopened until 2036.
+A high-rise tower annex to the hotel is expected to open first, on the site of the 1983 tower, in 2030, at which point the 1970 Main Building itself will be rebuilt.
+The new fourth Imperial Hotel itself is not expected to be completed and reopened until 2036.
+Tsuyoshi Tane was hired to design a new main building for the Imperial Hotel.

+The Imperial Hotel Plaza (which comprises the lower floors of the 1983 Imperial Hotel Tower annex) and offices closed on 31 March 2024.
+The hotel portion of the 1983 tower closed on 30 June 2024 and demolition of the tower commenced thereafter.
+The 1970 main tower remains open during the construction.